In this post, Helen Pei shares her High School Hacks for acing Year 11.

 My favourite shows are Neighbours and the Big Bang Theory.
 I really like reading the news and I love hanging out with my friends.
 I try to have a positive attitude about everything, despite how stressful the situation can be.

 My ATAR Goal is 99+.
-I believe that if you set a goal that you want to fulfill, the more likely you want to work hard for it.
+I believe that if you set a goal that you want to fulfil, the more likely you want to work hard for it.

 Chemistry is one of my strongest subjects.
 Personally, I have always loved science, especially conducting experiments.